statiqdev/CleanBlog/README.md

 - If you created an `input/assets/css/override.css` file, move it to `input/scss/_overrides.scss` (and you can now use Sass inside the CSS overrides file).

+- Replace any uses of `img-response` CSS class with `img-fluid` since this theme uses a newer version of Bootstrap and that CSS class changed.

 - Rename and fix up any override theme files or partials according to the supported ones documented above.
   - For example, the old Wyam CleanBlog supported a `_PostFooter.cshtml` which should be renamed to `_post-footer.cshtml`.
   - The CSS may not match exactly since the new CleanBlog theme is based on the most recent CleanBlog project so you may need to take a look at the default partial implementations in this theme and adjust your override files accordingly.